powturbo/TurboPFor-Integer-Compression/README.md

  - Direct Access is several times faster than other libraries
  - Usage in C/C++ as easy as memcpy
  - :new: Integrated differential encoding/decoding for sorted integer lists
- - Full Range 16/32 and :new: 64 bits integer lists
+ - Full range 16/32 and :new: 64 bits integer lists
+ - :new: Java Critical Native Interface.
+Access TurboPFor incl.
+SIMD from Java as fast as calling from C.
 <p>
 + **Features**
  - Scalar **"Variable Byte"** faster and more efficient than any other implementation